syncfusion-content/blazor-docs/blazor/dropdown-list/value-binding.md

 {% endhighlight %}

-The output will shown as follows,

 ![Blazor DropDownList with Enum Data](./images/value-binding/blazor_dropdown_enum-binding.png)

 ## Show or Hide Clear Button

 You can use [ShowClearButton](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_ShowClearButton) property to specify whether to show or hide the clear button.
 When the clear button is clicked, `Value`, `Text`, and `Index` properties are reset to null.

-> If the TValue is non nullable type, then while using clear button, it will set the default value of the data type.
+> If the TValue is non nullable type, then while using clear button, it will set the default value of the data type and TValue is set as nullable type while using clear button it will set to null value(eg: If TValue is int while clearing 0 is set to the component and if TValue is int? while clearing null is set to the component)

 The below sample demonstrates `string` is used as `TValue`.
 So, if we clear the value using clear button, it will set to null as it's the default value of the respective type.

 {% highlight cshtml %}